NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

     <img
         alt="Long task running in a Web Worker" src="/blog/web-frontend-performance/waterfall-diagram/web-worker.svg"
+        width="auto"
+        height="300"
     />
     <figcaption>
-       <a href="#figure-long-task-in-worker">Long task running in a Web Worker to not block the event loop:</a> In this example, when the second click event occurs, the browser starts handling it immediately.
+       <a href="#figure-long-task-in-worker">Long task running in a Web Worker to not block the event loop:</a> In this example, the user clicks on the UI twice: Once at t=0 and a second time at t=500ms.
+The first click's event handler runs for 50ms and trigger the execution of the function <code>Long task</code> in a Web Worker.
+When the second click event arrives, the function <code>Long task</code> is still running, but since it is running in a separate thread, the browser runs the second click's event handler immediately taking 50ms and then runs layout (taking 100ms) to show the updated UI to the user.
+The user sees the result of the second click at 650ms (A latency of 150ms).
     </figcaption>
 </figure>

+> The [Partytown](https://partytown.builder.io/) library uses web workers in an interesting way: It allows running third-party scripts (analytics scripts for example) outside the main thread using proxy objects to simulate the DOM inside a web worker and using synchronous XHR to hide the asynchronicity of the communication between the main thread and the worker.
+This can help reduce jank coming from third-party scripts.

 ---

-### Optimizing resources loading
+### Optimizing resource loading

 #### Gradual content delivery with streaming